header-banner-gmo-10-things.jpg

 6. The US was the first country to invent GMO crops

 Their investment goes further, with 93% of soy and 88% of corn in the US being GM.9 That’s a big number for two big products.
-Corn is used for thickening food such as porridge and soup, sweetening thousands of food products and feeding farm animals.10 Soy also feeds farms, is a big source of food oil and can actually be used as a biofuel.11 To top it off, between 60-70% of all processed food in US grocery stores have some form of GMO ingredients in them.12 Phew.
+Corn is used to thicken food such as porridge and soup, sweeten thousands of food products, and feed farm animals.10 Soy also feeds farms, is a significant source of food oil and can actually be used as a biofuel.11 To top it off, between 60-70% of all processed food in US grocery stores has some form of GMO ingredients in them.12 Phew.

 7. GMO is also known as… Frankenfoods

 Get it?
 Because it’s the Frankenstein of foods?13 There are actually multiple names GMO goes by, so it’s good to know the list in case you ever want to impress your friends at a party (I go to some fun parties).
-There’s transgenic organisms, Frankenfoods and living modified organisms.14 You’re welcome.
+There are transgenic organisms, Frankenfoods and living-modified organisms.14 You’re welcome.

-8. GMO can allow for fewer pesticides to be used
+8. GMOs can allow for fewer pesticides to be used

-Pesticides are used to get rid of those pesky critters eating all our grub.
+Pesticides are used to eliminate those pesky critters eating all our grub.
 But one form they can come in is damaging chemicals, which the less we use the better.
 One use of GM is to do the job of pesticides for them.
-For example, some crops have been given the Bt gene, which produces Bt bacteria - harmless to the plant, but deadly to the specific insects who enjoy a nibble of that crop.15 These crops have turned into some tough cookies, I mean vegetables.
+For example, some crops have been given the Bt gene, which produces Bt bacteria - harmless to the plant but deadly to the specific insects who enjoy a nibble of that crop.15 These crops have turned into some tough cookies, I mean vegetables.

 9. There are multiple generations of GMOs

 GMOs have been around since the early 90s,16 and in plant years, that’s ages (I’m sure there’s a wizened old vegetable out there mumbling, ‘Back in my day…’).
-As a result, enough time has passed for there to be multiple generations for the reasoning behind GM.17 The first centred around the farmer and delivering better yields and reducing costs.
-The second was consumer centric, better taste and shelf life.
+As a result, enough time has passed for there to be multiple generations of the reasoning behind GM.17 The first centred around the farmer and delivering better yields and reducing costs.
+The second was consumer-centric, with better taste and shelf life.
 Only time will tell what the next will be…

 10. GMO may one day be outmuscled by CRISPR

 There’s a new kid on the genetic block, and its name is CRISPR.
 It edits genes that already exist in an organism rather than inserting new foreign ones.
-It’s cheaper, it’s easier, and it may end up being the future of genetic engineering.18 Just don’t tell GMO I said that OK?
+It’s cheaper, easier, and may end up being the future of genetic engineering.18 Just don’t tell GMO I said that, OK?

 Related articles